Chao-Xi/jxazurebook/docs/ab100/2ab100_exam.md

 You need to design an AI solution to automate the following tasks as part of the system:

-Save the order details to a database.
+- Save the order details to a database.

-Update the order status in the database.
+- Update the order status in the database.

-Extract the order details from an order file.
+- Extract the order details from an order file.

-Prepare and send a confirmation email to customers.
+***Prepare and send a confirmation email to customers***.

-The solution must minimize development effort and support intelligent automation and solution integration.
+The solution **must minimize development effort** and support intelligent automation and solution integration.

 What should you include in the design?